SQream/sqream_docs/guides/operations/information_for_support.rst

 The logs produced by SQream DB contain a lot of information that may be useful for debugging.

-Look for error messages in the log.
+Look for :ref:`error messages in the log and the offending statements<tracing_errors>`.
 SQream's support staff are experienced in correlating logs to workloads, and finding possible problems.

 See the :ref:`collecting_logs` section ahead for information about collecting a set of logs that can be analyzed by SQream support.